-- (a) Financial instruments Classification, recognition and derecognition, measurement and impairment (continued) - (i) Recognition (continued)
+- Significant accounting policies (continued) 3. - Financial instruments Classification, recognition and derecognition, measurement and (a) impairment (continued) - (i) Recognition (continued)

 Any cumulative gain or loss recognised in OCI in respect of equity investment securities designated as at FVOCI is not recognised in profit or loss on derecognition of such securities.
 Any interest in transferred financial assets that qualify for derecognition that is created or retained by the Company is recognised as a separate asset or liability.